PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 focused ownership gate pass, together with Ruff and syntax validation.
 The exporter shrank by another 162 lines.
 No model conversion or inference was run.

+Tensor dtype/expression selection, derived local names, channel-first constant buffer expressions, permuted/transposed constant aliases, and channel-first bridge lookup now live in the Torch-free `pytorch_expression_policy.py` owner.
+All seven moved function ASTs match checkpoint `6b9390c` exactly; three direct policy contracts and the focused ownership gate pass, together with Ruff and syntax validation.
+One initial test expectation was corrected to the existing slash-compaction naming rule.
+The exporter shrank by another 153 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-